hvilander/pharmacy-locator/README.md

 # Pharmacy Locator
-An example API for a coding challenge
+An example API for a coding challenge and unstyled minimal React frontend.
+API is implemented in Ruby on Rails and is also set to serve the frontend.

 ## API
 Provides information on the nearest pharmacy given a reference latitude and longitude.